• Home

 Is This You?

-You show up for everyone else, but there’s very little left for you.
-You try to rest, but even that feels inaccessible—either your body won’t slow down, or you feel guilty for needing so much.
-Your symptoms blur together: fatigue, anxiety, pain, brain fog, irritability, loneliness.
-You wonder, “Is it all in my head?” but deep down you know it’s not.
+You give and give, but there’s so little left for you.
+You try to rest, but even rest feels elusive—your body won’t slow down, or guilt seeps in.
+Your symptoms blur together: fatigue, pain, anxiety, brain fog, irritability, loneliness.
+You’ve wondered if it’s all in your head.
+But deep down, you know it’s in your body, your story, your lineage.

-You don’t want surface-level coping tools.
+You don’t want bandaids.
 You want something real.

-You want sacred space to unravel, rest, and be witnessed.
+You want sacred space to unravel, to rest, and to be witnessed.

 About me